Prior setup: Before creating dwelling inputs, users need to choose a local folder that will act as their workspace. See Setting up Vulcan Software.

 Canvas

-Used to view elements, select them so they can be edited, and move around the model.
+Use the canvas to view elements, select them for editing, and move around the model.
 Panels can be dragged around the canvas, collapsed, or hidden where controls provide that option, so you can create more drawing space.

 Editor